-Bethel University Structure
+About Bethel University

 Bethel University has been a leader and model in Christian higher education since 1871.
-Approximately 5,500 students from 49 states and 23 countries are enrolled in undergraduate, graduate, seminary, and adult education programs.
-Based in St. Paul, Minn., with additional seminary locations in San Diego and on the East Coast, Bethel offers rigorous bachelor's and advanced degrees in nearly 100 fields.
-For further information on Bethel University, visit www.bethel.edu.
+Approximately 6,600 students from 49 states and 23 countries are enrolled in undergraduate, graduate, seminary, and adult education programs.
+Based in St. Paul, Minn., with courses offered online and at satellite locations and an additional seminary location in San Diego, Bethel offers rigorous bachelor's and advanced degrees in nearly 100 fields.
+Visit www.bethel.edu for more information.